kragorg/dng/chapters/2025-05-11 — Dungeons and Gardens.md

 # Intermission

-The yurt’s interior glows with a warm, flickering light from the central fire pit, a defiant warmth against the relentless Syrinlya wind that howls outside like a wounded beast.
+<span class="dropcap">The yurt’s interior glows with</span>
+a warm, flickering light from the central fire pit, a defiant warmth against the relentless Syrinlya wind that howls outside like a wounded beast.
 Doctor Pepe is the first to notice